You can reach us by emailing email@example.com.

 Since then, the report has had several major contributors, including Anthony Pesce and Ruben Vives.
 Sarah Ardalani wrote the blog from 2009 to early 2013.
 Maloy Moore has been the report's researcher, maintaining the accuracy of the coroner's data.
 In June 2013, Nicole Santa Cruz was assigned to the project as a full-time reporter.

-Ken Schwencke, a programmer on The Times Data Desk, wrote the code to create the latest version of the Homicide Report, as well as the version that debuted in January 2010.
+Armand Emamdjomeh, a programmer on The Times Data Desk, currently maintains the Homicide Report.
+Ken Schwencke wrote the code to create the version that debuted in 2013.
 Lily Mihalik designed the current version.

 Excerpted from our Terms of Service: